Evidence-based

 This post may contain affiliate links.
 Migraine Strong, as an Amazon Affiliate, makes a small percentage from qualified sales made through affiliate links at no cost to you.

-Imagine your bucket which is already about half full of water from the things you can’t avoid.
-We then start adding in other triggers like allergies, smells, foods and drinks.
+Imagine your bucket is already about half full of water from the things you can’t avoid.
+Then we start adding in other triggers like allergies, smells, foods and drinks.
 Each thing we add takes up space or volume in the bucket.
-Every thing has a different volume attached to it based on how much of a trigger it is for you.
+Every factor has a different volume attached to it based on how much of a trigger it is for you.

 As you drop these triggers into your bucket, the amount of water it displaces is how it will affect your head.
 This also dictates the overall load it has on tripping the migraine trigger mechanism for the day.